savcooley/2026_thermalRS_urban_heat_demo/README.md

 5. Set the date range to include your target acquisitions
 6. Download the GeoTIFF outputs

-> A step-by-step AppEEARS tutorial is linked on the training webpage.
+> A step-by-step AppEEARS tutorial is available here: https://www.earthdata.nasa.gov/learn/trainings/new-sensor-highlight-ecostress

 ### Notes on the L2T GeoTIFF format